dexie/dexie-website/docs/Table/Table.where().md

 ### Description

-If a string, or array of strings was provided (indexes or primary keys), this method returns a [WhereClause](WhereClause) based on given index(es) or primary key(s).
-The returned WhereClause can be used to build a query on how to extract objects from the database using any of the methods in [WhereClause](WhereClause).
-An array of strings represents [compound indexes](Compound Index).
+If a string, or array of strings was provided (indexes or primary keys), this method returns a [WhereClause](/docs/WhereClause/WhereClause) based on given index(es) or primary key(s).
+The returned WhereClause can be used to build a query on how to extract objects from the database using any of the methods in [WhereClause](/docs/WhereClause/WhereClause).
+An array of strings represents [compound indexes](/docs/Compound-Index).

-If a plain object containing criterias was provided, this method returns a [Collection](Collection) filtered using given criterias.
+If a plain object containing criterias was provided, this method returns a [Collection](/docs/Collection/Collection) filtered using given criterias.
 If providing a single criteria, the keyPath must match with an index.
-If providing multiple criterias, it is recommended to have a [compound index](Compound Index) containing all of the keyPath (in arbritary order), but it is not required.
-If no [compound index](Compound Index), at least one of the keyPaths must match a simple index.
-If Dexie.debug=true and not having compound index of all provided keyPaths, a console.warn() will give a hint on how to index this query properly.
+If providing multiple criterias, it is recommended to have a [compound index](/docs/Compound-Index) containing all of the keyPath (in arbitrary order), but it is not required.
+If no [compound index](/docs/Compound-Index), at least one of the keyPaths must match a simple index.
+If `Dexie.debug=true` and not having compound index of all provided keyPaths, a console.warn() will give a hint on how to index this query properly.

 ### Return Value

-[WhereClause](WhereClause) if string was provided
+[WhereClause](/docs/WhereClause/WhereClause) if string was provided

-[Collection](Collection) if object was provided.
+[Collection](/docs/Collection/Collection) if object was provided.

 ### Sample

 Find friends named david, ignoring case

 ```javascript
 db.friends.where("name").equalsIgnoreCase("david").each(function (friend) {
     console.log("Found: " + friend.name + ".
 Phone: " + friend.phoneNumber);